-2016 2015
+2017 2016

 € €

-Compensation to key management personnel Loans advanced to key management personnel Loans repaid by directors Debt securities issued to directors 298,419 - - - 275,914 250,000 137,656 140,000
+Compensation to key management personnel Loans advanced to key management personnel 20,000 298,419

-=======
+====== =======

 30 Operating segments

 30.1 The Bank has identified one reportable operating segment, being corporate banking services, which is its only strategic business unit.
 Revenues earned and expenses incurred are the result of corporate banking services provided to its clients.
 Management does not use any other internal report for decision making which is significantly different from information disclosed in the statement of comprehensive income.